Allaye/pitzza/README.md

 ## Project installation 💾💾:

-1. Clone the repository 🆑:
+1. Clone the repository 🆑: git clone https://github.com/Allaye/pitzza.git
-2. Navigate to the  project directory 🧭:
+2. Navigate to the  project directory 🧭: ce pitzza
 3. Install the project using "npm install" command:
 4. Run the project using "npm start" command 👟: